mongodb/docs/source/faq/sharding.rst

    db._adminCommand("connPoolStats");

-What is ``writebacklisten`` in the log and :func:`currentOp()`?
+I'm seeing ``writebacklisten`` in the log.
+What does this mean?
 ---------------------------------------------------------------

-"Write back listeners" are a component of the communications between :term:`shards <shard>` and the :term:`config database`.
-If you see these operations in the output of :func:`currentOp` or in the "slow" operations, this is part of the normal operation.
-The writeback listener performs long operations by design, so it can appear in the slow logs even in normal operation.
+The writeback listener is a process that opens a long poll to detect non-safe writes sent to a server and to send them back to the correct server if necessary.

+These messages are a key part of the sharding infrastructure and should not cause concern.

 How should administrators deal with failed migrations?
 ------------------------------------------------------

-Failed migrations require administrative intervention.
+Failed migrations require no administrative intervention.
 Chunk moves are consistent and deterministic.

-If the migration fails to complete for some reason, the :term:`shard cluster` will retry.
-When the migration completes successfully the data will reside only on the new shard.
+If a migration fails to complete for some reason, the :term:`shard cluster` will retry.
+When the migration completes successfully, the data will reside only on the new shard.

 What is the process for moving, renaming, or changing the number of config servers?
 -----------------------------------------------------------------------------------

-.. seealso:: The wiki page that describes this process: ":wiki:`Changing Configuration Servers <Changing+Config+Servers>`."
+.. see:: The wiki page that describes this process: ":wiki:`Changing Configuration Servers <Changing+Config+Servers>`."

-When do the :program:`mongos` servers pickup config server changes?
+When do the :program:`mongos` servers detect config server changes?
 -------------------------------------------------------------------

 :program:`mongos` instances maintain a cache of the :term:`config database` that holds the metadata for the :term:`shard cluster`.
-This meta data includes :term:`chunk` placement on :term:`shards <shard>`.
+This metadata includes the mapping of :term:`chunks <chunk>` to :term:`shards <shard>`.

+:program:`mongos` updates its cache lazily by issuing a request to a shard and discovering that its metadata is out of date.
-Periodically, and during specific events, :program:`mongos` updates this cache.
-There is not way to control this behavior from the client, but you can use the :dbcommand:`flushRouterConfig` when logged into a specific :program:`mongos` to force this instance to reload its configuration.
+There is no way to control this behavior from the client, but you can run the :dbcommand:`flushRouterConfig` command against any :program:`mongos` to force force it to refresh its cache.

 Is it possible to quickly update :program:`mongos` servers after updating a replica set configuration?
 ------------------------------------------------------------------------------------------------------

 The :program:`mongos` instances will detect these changes without intervention over time.
-However, if you want to force the :program:`mongos` to reload its configuration, use the :dbcommand:`flushRouterConfig` to each :program:`mongos` directly.
+However, if you want to force the :program:`mongos` to reload its configuration, run the :dbcommand:`flushRouterConfig` command against to each :program:`mongos` directly.

-What does setting ``maxConns`` do on :program:`mongos`?
+What does the ``maxConns`` setting on :program:`mongos` do?
 -------------------------------------------------------

 The :setting:`maxConns` option limits the number of connections accepted by :program:`mongos`.

-If your client driver or application create a large number of connections but allows them to timeout rather than closing them explicitly, then it might make sense to limit the number of connections at the :program:`mongos` layer.
+If your client driver or application creates a large number of connections but allows them to time out rather than closing them explicitly, then it might make sense to limit the number of connections at the :program:`mongos` layer.

-Set :setting:`maxConns` to a value that is slightly higher than the maximum number of connections that the client creates, or the maximum size of the connection pool.
-This setting prevents the :program:`mongos` from sending connection spikes from to the :term:`shards <shard>`, which can disrupt the operation and memory allocation of the :term:`shard cluster`.
+Set :setting:`maxConns` to a value slightly higher than the maximum number of connections that the client creates, or the maximum size of the connection pool.
+This setting prevents the :program:`mongos` from causing connection spikes on the individual :term:`shards <shard>`.
+Spikes like these may disrupt the operation and memory allocation of the :term:`shard cluster`.